apache/nuttx/configs/README.txt

 		CONFIG_SDCLONE_DISABLE.
 Disable cloning of all socket
 		  desciptors by task_create() when a new task is started.
 If set, all sockets will appear to be closed in the new task.
+		CONFIG_NXFLAT.
+Enable support for the NXFLAT binary format.
+		  This format will support execution of NuttX binaries located in a ROMFS filesystem (see examples/nxflat).

 	The following can be used to disable categories of APIs supported by the OS.
 If the compiler supports weak functions, then it